 Professor Eming leads a programme of work in tissue damage and repair that encompasses the range from basic structure-function analysis, through in vivo models, to human disease.
-The group is aiming at a deeper understanding on how cells sense tissue damage and how these events translate into a regenerative response or disease.
+The group is aiming at a deeper understanding on how the skin senses tissue damage and how these events translate into a regenerative response or disease.
 Our findings might provide the possibility to manipulate the healing response in order to readjust postnatal repair into regeneration and to develop novel strategies for pharmacological interventions in pathological healing conditions associated with diabetes mellitus, inflammatory diseases or ageing.
 In addition, we are interested to study the interrelation between tissue repair, mechanisms of cancer development and inflammatory skin diseases.

 Prof. Dr. med.
 Sabine A. Eming